chuckbergeron/chuckbergeron/README.md

 ### You've found Chuck's open source stash! 👋

+##### ⚡ WORK

-⚡ **WORK**: I'm currently searching for an exciting new role in software - likely in the crypto / blockchain field where I've been building for the past six seven
+I'm currently searching for an exciting new role in software - likely in the crypto / blockchain field where I've been building for the past six seven

+##### 🎮 GAMES

-🎮 **GAMES**: I've been building a top-down action roguelite in the Godot game engine in my spare time
+I've been building a top-down action roguelite in the Godot game engine in my spare time

+##### 🎥 3D

-🎥 **3D**: I’m currently modeling a new kitchen in Blender for our house
+I’m currently modeling a new kitchen in Blender for our house

+##### 🌊 PREVIOUS

-🌊 **PREVIOUS**: Most recently I co-founded the PoolTogether protocol, developing frontend UIs (react/svelte) and bots (typescript) to automate it
+Most recently I co-founded the PoolTogether protocol, developing frontend UIs (react/svelte) and bots (typescript) to automate it

 ### Reach me at: